“You boys were out late last night.”

 Whoever was responsible.
 Now would be the time to speak up, wouldn’t it?
 Barris or Tierce would say something, Romeric was certain.
 Claim this notable deed on their behalf.
 But neither of them said a word, and neither did he.
 Self-consciously, he tugged at the cuff of his right sleeve, making sure the long scratches on his forearm were hidden from view.
 He tried to be furtive about it, but Neda, ever perceptive, saw him do it.
-Her eyes narrowed in suspicion.
+He saw her eyes narrow in suspicion.

 Eristan, who had obviously been expecting a more spirited response from his pupils, glanced between them with exasperation.
 “I can see any attempts at studying mathematics or philosophy would be wasted today.”
 He pushed his chair back and rose from the table.
 “I think we’ll just concentrate on some conditioning exercises.
 Meet me out in the yard in a quarter hour, boys.”

 “Yes, sir,” they chorused.
 If Eristan noticed the lack of enthusiasm in their responses at the prospect of hours of intense physical exercise, he paid it no mind.

 As soon as he was out of the room, Neda made a grab for Romeric’s right arm and pushed up the sleeve, revealing the angry red lines running up to his elbow.

 With a deft twist, Romeric extricated his arm from her grip.
 He fixed a lewd smirk on his face that he didn’t feel at all but hoped was convincing.
 “I really think she would not like to be called a cat,” he said, adding a sly wink for emphasis.

 Neda scowled and turned to Tierce and Barris.
 “Well?”